 No issue has divided the Protestant church in the western world more than the issue of homosexuality.
 It has generated, for example, a schism in the United Methodist Church resulting in the formation of a new denomination, the Global Methodist Church.

-The response of professing Christians who support homosexuality is, on occasion, to put “God in the Dock” and accuse Him of lacking compassion, kindness, benevolence, charity and agape love toward men and women who, by genetic serendipity, have homosexual inclinations.
+The focus of 'Christian humanists' who support homosexuality is, on occasion, to put “God in the Dock” and accuse Him of lacking compassion, kindness, benevolence, charity and agape love toward men and women who, by genetic serendipity, have homosexual inclinations.
 Others believe the love of God always dominates His attributes of being, wisdom, power, holiness, justice, goodness and truth so that He will never forsake anyone because of their sexual orientation.
 Moreover, multitudes of LGBT believe Jesus has already interceded on their behalf.
 They believe He has allowed them to be filled with the Holy Spirit and He is never critical of their sexual inclinations.
 Several Protestant Denominations do not label homosexual practice as sin.
 They marry homosexual couples in church, readily accept homosexuals as church members and freely ordain practicing homosexuals into the pastoral ministry.
-But do these attitudes make sense?
+But all these things transpire at what risk?